gceleghin/covid_data_digger/README.md

 to install them.

 ## Run the script
-The default mode of operation has the script downloading the latest JSON from github and return the results from today:
+The default mode of operation has the script downloading the latest JSON from github and return the results from today.
+Run it by executing
-`python3 data_digger.py`
+`python3 data_digger.py` or
+`./data_digger.py`

 It also accepts some arguments:
 `--date DATE` to show results from the DATE specified.
 It expects a 'yyyy-mm-dd' format, eg: 2022-01-01